ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Missouri Tuition Information

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make theactual cost of attending college more manageable until after graduation.
+Remember, the advertized cost of tuition does not always tell the full story.
+Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts kick in.
+Additionally, student loans can make thecost of college more manageable until after graduation.

 University of Missouri: In-state vs. Out-of-State Tuition

-Choosing a school where you are eligible for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
-Take the time to confirm your state's requirements for as an in-state resident.
+Attending a college where you are eligible for in-state tuition can drastically reduce the total cost of attending college.
+Take the time to confirm your state's eligibility criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+There may be other criteria as well, depending on the state you and your parents currently live in.

 Explore other Missouri colleges